microsoft/vscode-cmake-tools/docs/troubleshoot.md

 If the **Debug** button and Debug target features are ignoring your `launch.json` file, refer to [Debug using a launch.json file](debug-launch.md#debug-using-a-launchjson-file).

-> [!IMPORTANT] The target debugging feature is restricted to launching target executables with a default configuration in the `cpptools` debugging engine.
+> **Important:** The target debugging feature is restricted to launching target executables with a default configuration in the `cpptools` debugging engine.

-## Troubleshoot CMake Tools

 ### Reset CMake Tools extension state